 Certain external events, such as pandemics, natural disasters, severe weather, technological emergencies, riots, acts of war or terrorism or other circumstances, could potentially disrupt the Authority's ability to conduct its business.
 A prolonged disruption in the Authority's operations could have an adverse effect on the Authority's financial condition and results of operations.
 To plan for and mitigate the impact such an event may have on its operations, the Authority has developed a Continuity of Operations and Business Continuity Plan (the "Plan").
-The Plan is designed to (a) provide for the continued execution of the mission-essential functions of the Authority and minimize disruption if an emergency threatens, interrupts or incapacitates the Authority's operations, (b) provide Authority leadership with timely direction, control and coordination before, during and after an emergency, and (c) facilitate the return to normal operating conditions as soon as practical based on the circumstances surrounding any given emergency.
+The Plan is designed to (a) provide for the continued execution of the mission-essential functions of the Authority's operations, (b) provide Authority leadership with timely direction, control and coordination before, during and after an emergency, and (c) facilitate the return to normal operating conditions as soon as practical based on the circumstances surrounding any given emergency.
 No assurances can be given that the Authority's efforts to mitigate the effects of an emergency or other event will be successful in preventing any and all disruptions to its operations in the event of an emergency.